Choomai/PointCollector/README.md

 ### You can combine all JSON file using: `combine_json.py`

 This script supported 2 format, JSON and CSV.
 When typing the path, make sure it doesn't have any `/` at the end.

-# Disclaimer

-The PointCollector repo contains python scripts that fetch student point reports from websites.
-The author does not own or guarantee the data or the scripts.

-The use of these scripts is at your own risk.
-You should respect the websites and the laws when you crawl.
-The author is not liable for any damages or losses from these scripts.